dgcuff/montypython-repository/_holygrail/introduction.md

 This is the official 'Unofficial' Monty Python And The Holy Grail screenplay.
 This file contains the script as it was on March 20 1974, before filming took place.
 There are many minor differences from what appears here and what ended up on the screen.
 I.E. A paraphrased word or two or another character used a line...
 But generally in minor lines like 'LOOK!'
 This file also contains cut scenes and lines from the film.

 I tried to preserve as much of the screenplay as possible but it isn't easy to cross out a section and pencil in new dialogue, in ASCII.
 Any Scene or dialogue that was crossed out begins with a "|" before it.
 Anything Penciled in has a "+", I also put cut information before penciled in.
-As a side note, I've color-coded these changes in bold yellow, and they'll look like this: | and + -- Matt Zaske

 What is interesting about a screenplay is to see what they threw out and what "Catch Phrases" were literally penciled in.
 The reason I keyed in this file was caused by me downloading current transcript going around internet.
 It was an amazing job...
 I wouldn't want to have attempted what he did...
 But it wasn't in a good script format and I didn't like how direction was written in.
 Since I HAD the real screenplay I thought...
 What the hell!